Triceps Tendonitis Specialist

 Triceps tendonitis, an inflammation of the triceps tendon, can occur due to an acute injury, repetitive overuse or activities such as throwing a baseball or using a hammer.
 Falling onto the outstretched arm may also cause the condition.
-Fellowship-trained orthopedic surgeon Dr. Kelechi Okoroha provides diagnosis and individualized non-surgical and surgical management for triceps tendonitis in Detroit.
+Triceps tendonitis specialist, Dr. Kelechi Okoroha provides diagnosis and individualized non-surgical and surgical management for triceps tendonitis in Detroit.
 Contact Dr. Okoroha’s team for an appointment today!

 Triceps tendonitis is inflammation of the triceps tendon, the tissue that connects the triceps muscle on the back of the upper arm to the back of the elbow joint, allowing you to straighten your arm back after you have bent it.

 Triceps tendonitis is characterized by a pain or aches in the triceps area, elbow or shoulder, swelling, weakness, reduced arm movement and a bulge near the elbow.

 Triceps tendonitis can occur due to an acute injury or repetitive overuse.
 Activities that can lead to triceps tendonitis include:

 - Throwing a baseball

 - Using a hammer

 - Falling onto your outstretched arm

 Risk factors for developing triceps tendonitis include using anabolic steroids, medical conditions such as rheumatoid arthritis or diabetes, not warming up properly before exercise and not using proper technique while performing a repetitive movement.

 When triceps tendonitis is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
 Dr. Kelechi Okoroha is a triceps tendonitis specialist who provides detailed examination and care for patients with triceps tendonitis in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.